 - The contributions of the science of psychology to our concrete understanding of the human soul.

 - Forgotten and unseen or “occulted” folk traditions of magic, divination, and storytelling.

 There are many ways people can work with me.
 I teach a year-long course on Sacred Arts and storytelling called Spinning Gold.

 For those interested in developing Tarot mastery, and who want to make Tarot their own, I offer a powerful program called 20 Question Tarot.
 For those who desire in-depth one-on-one work, or who would like a more customized learning experience with the Sacred Arts, I work one-on-one in a counseling capacity for individuals, with and through the Sacred Arts.
 My clients include NY Times best-selling authors, Indie musicians, Artists of every possible stripe, Educators, Academics, Doctors, Lawyers, Financiers, and people just like YOU.

 I write a lunar letter which goes out to my community on a bi-monthly basis.
 My blog Canto features cumulative writings on a variety of sacred arts topics.
-I have been featured in the Paris Review, Enchanted Living Magazine, Elephant Journal, Kind Over Matter, Orion Magazine, Tiny Buddha, Amulet Magazine, Plant Healer Magazine, and various books.
+I have been featured in the Paris Review, Enchanted Living Magazine, Elephant Journal, Kind Over Matter, Orion Magazine, Tiny Buddha, Amulet Magazine, Plant Healer Magazine, Support The Guardian and various books.